 The flow of information is fundamental to doing business in the global economy.
-APEC members recognise the importance of protecting information privacy and maintaining information flows between economies in the Asia-Pacific region and between APEC economies and their international trading partners.
+APEC members recognize the importance of protecting information privacy and maintaining information flows between economies in the Asia-Pacific region and between APEC economies and their international trading partners.

 The APEC Cross-border Privacy Enforcement Arrangement (CPEA) creates a framework for regional cooperation in the enforcement of Privacy Laws.
 Any Privacy Enforcement Authority (PE Authority) in an APEC economy may participate.

 - facilitate information sharing among PE Authorities in APEC economies;